Sprained Ankle Exercises

 Forward T

 Stand on one leg with your knee slightly bent.
-Lean forwards, open up your arms pulling the non-supporting leg backwards to make the shape of a ‘T’.
+Lean forward, open up your arms, pulling the non-supporting leg backwards to make the shape of a ‘T’.
 Maintain balance for 4 or 5 seconds and repeat.

 Forward T to Spiderman